 Taken together, these equal \$4,697,289, exceeding last year's total MH/SUD awards of \$4,247,667, by \$449,622.
 The recommendations presented here are based on an early projection of 2022 revenues, with a more modest levy increase than for 2021.
 Including multi-year contracts, the projected total available for all agency contracts for PY22 is \$4,644,686, a \$299,118 decrease from total PY21 awards of \$4,943,804 to MH/SUD and I/DD contracts.
 The MH/SUD portion was intentionally overfunded in PY21, while the I/DD portion grew only by the amount permitted in intergovernmental agreement.
 The Board may again choose to award MH/SUD contracts more generously, but the I/DD amount is set.
 With new and expanded MH/SUD applications, the difference between requests for funding and the projected available is \$771,124.
 (At the time of writing, we have submitted a request to the County Board for this amount, through their federal direct relief funds.
 If approved, the new and expanded requests can be awarded.
-Any contracts funded through that mechanism would have a Special Provision related to conformity with federal reporting requirements.)
+Any programs funded through that mechanism, whether in part or in full, may be asked to share additional information in order for federal reporting requirements.)